BrunoSantoni/space-markets/README.md

 Space Markets is a Web/Mobile project using ReactJS, React Native and NodeJS being developed for the final term of the university.

-The idea is the development of website and a mobile application named Space Markets, which improves time savings to the customer when searching for supermarket offers, in addition to offering a web environment for markets to register their products.
+The idea is the development of a mobile application named Space Markets, which improves time savings to the customer when searching for supermarket offers, in addition to offering a web environment for markets to register their products.

 ## Scripts